bradford-hamilton/Ruby-On-Quails/guides/source/4_0_release_notes.md

 * Deprecate `ActiveSupport::TestCase#pending` method, use `skip` from MiniTest instead.

 * `ActiveSupport::Benchmarkable#silence` has been deprecated due to its lack of thread safety.
-It will be removed without replacement in Rails 4.1.
+It will be removed without replacement in Quails 4.1.

 * `ActiveSupport::JSON::Variable` is deprecated.
 Define your own `#as_json` and `#encode_json` methods for custom JSON string literals.